AquarLabs/.github/profile/README.md

 ![AquarLabs Open Source](https://aquarlabs.com/assets/imgs/aquarlabs-opensource.png)

 ---

-# Welcome to [Company Name]

-We're committed to changing the digital environment into everyday normal lives.
+We're AquarLabs committed to changing the digital environment into everyday normal lives.
 Our mission is to drive futuristic projects that prioritize privacy and individual rights.

 ## Our Vision
 We aim to deliver cutting-edge open-source projects that lead the future of technology and digitalization around the globe.
 Our focus is on emerging technologies like: